ars1mm/login-form/README.md

 - Make

 ### Frontend
-- Modern web browser
-- Python3 (for development server)
+- Node.js 18+
+- npm or yarn
+- WSL (if using Windows)

 ## Installation